Chris Whitaker (author)

 Chris Whitaker is a British author known for his books Tall Oaks, All the Wicked Girls, We Begin at the End, and The Forevers.

 His debut novel, Tall Oaks, won the CWA John Creasey New Blood Dagger Award in 2017.
 We Begin at the End became a New York Times bestseller and received multiple awards, including the #1 Indie Next Pick, a Waterstones Thriller of the Month, a Barnes & Noble Book Club Pick and a Good Morning America Buzz Pick.
 It also won the CWA Gold Dagger, the Theakston Crime Novel of the Year and the Ned Kelly Award in 2021.
 The book has also been translated into 28 languages.

 In March 2021, it was announced that the rights to We Begin at the End had been acquired by Disney's 20th Television.
 Thomas Kail and Jennifer Todd were to develop the book for the Disney-owned studio.

 In June 2023, it was announced that Orion Publishing Group had acquired two books from Whitaker.
 The first novel, All the Colours of the Dark, was published in 2024 by Orion Fiction.
-The US edition will be published by Henry Holt.
+The US edition was published by Henry Holt.

 In June 2024, a television series adaptation of All The Colors Of The Dark was announced with Universal Content Productions, Jenna Bush Hager's Thousand Voices & Sue Naegle's Dinner Party Productions producing the series and Sarah Gubbins writing and showrunning the series.